 Whitehorse Travel Guide

-Capital of the Yukon and Canada's most westerly city, Whitehorse offers all the amenities of a major city but retains a small-town personality.
-Situated on the banks of the Yukon River, it was established as a handy trans-shipment point during the Klondike Gold Rush in 1898 when gold prospectors arriving from Skagway would board riverboats bound for the goldfields.
+Capital of the Yukon and Canada's most westerly city, Whitehorse offers all the amenities of a major city but retains a certain small-town personality.
+Situated on the banks of the Yukon River, it was established as a trading port during the Klondike Gold Rush in 1898 when gold prospectors would board riverboats bound for the goldfields.

 The MacBride Museum houses exhibits on a range of local topics, including a Klondike gold exhibition in a complex of log buildings.
-Other attractions include the four-story log skyscraper, one of the most photographed buildings in Whitehorse; and Miles Canyon, from where the city's name originated.
+Other attractions include the four-storey log skyscraper, one of the most photographed buildings in Whitehorse; and Miles Canyon, from where the city's name originated.
 Its rapids were likened to the manes of charging white horses.

 Become our Whitehorse Travel Expert

 We are looking for contributors for our Whitehorse travel guide.
 If you are a local, a regular traveller to Whitehorse or a travel professional with time to contribute and answer occasional forum questions, please contact us.